alexhalbeisen/fundraiser-site/index.md

     was an advocate for being kind towards yourself.
 Even if you were having a challenging day, she'd encourage you to take it one step at a time.
-Make those tiny strides in life to succeed, those movements will get you there in the end.<br><br>Recently, I have been faced with a personal challenge of honoring her in a way she would be proud of.
+Make those tiny strides in life to succeed, those movements will get you there in the end.<br><br>Recently, I've been faced with a personal challenge of honoring her in a way she would be proud of.
 So, this step is to set forth the first year of the 'love yourself' fundraiser. <br><br>The goal is to raise awareness of mental health and suicide prevention in her honor.
 A memorial has been created with the <strong>American Foundation for Suicide Prevention</strong> in her name.
 Any amount helps in this